vaelgates/arkose/index.md

       <ul>
         <li>Find funding and compute</li>
         <li>Learn about job openings</li>
-        <li>Introduce you to mentors and senior researchers</li>
-        <li>And more</li>
+        <li>Connect with senior researchers in industry and academia</li>
       </ul>
-      <p>We've talked with professors, PhD students, and industry professionals at places like Google and Oxford University, and can connect you with experts at the top safety labs and teams.
+      <p>We've talked with professors, PhD students, and industry professionals at places like Google and Oxford University, and can introduce you to experts at the top safety labs and teams.
 We’re a nonprofit and our help is always free.</p>
       <div class="banner-button-container">
         <a href="{{site.applyurl}}" class="button banner-button request-call-button">
           Request a Call